You could be forgiven for thinking you’re behind the yoke of a Boeing airliner when settling into the driver’s seat of a modern car.

 An orange dashboard warning light means the engine management system – the computer that runs the engine – has detected a fault.
-You may continue to drive a car with an orange dashboard warning light, but you should head to your local service centre for diagnosis and repair as soon as possible.
+As a rule, you may continue to drive a car with an orange dashboard warning light, but you should head to your local service centre for diagnosis and repair as soon as possible.

-It’s important to pay attention to car dashboard warning lights because they can help you avoid a car breakdown, keep you safe on the road and potentially save you an expensive repair bill.
+It is important to pay attention to car dashboard warning lights because they can help you avoid a breakdown, keep you safe on the road, and potentially save you an expensive repair bill.

-If a red or orange warning light appears on your dashboard, don’t ignore it.
-Instead, pull over somewhere safe and look up what it means in your owner’s manual.
-If you’re not sure what the problem is, ask your NRMA mobile mechanic or vehicle manufacturer for advice.
+If a red or orange warning light appears on your dashboard, do not ignore it.
+Instead, pull over somewhere safe and look up what it means in the owner’s manual.
+If you are not sure what the problem is, ask a qualified mechanic or vehicle manufacturer for advice.

-If a light momentarily illuminates then disappears, there may not be a problem, but it is a good idea to get it checked out by our mobile mechanics for peace of mind.
+If a light momentarily illuminates then disappears, there may not be a problem, but it is a good idea to get it checked out by a mechanic for peace of mind.

 Fog light (front)